Dynamic Structure Estimation from Bandit Feedback using Nonvanishing Exponential Sums

 \section{Simulated experiments}

 In this section, we present simulated experiments that complement the theoretical claims.
-In particular, we conducted period estimation for an instance of LifeGame \citep{conway1970game}, which is a special case of cellular automata \citep{von1966theory}, and eigenvalue estimation for a linear system, where some dimensions are for permutations and the rest is for shrinking.
-We will describe both of them in detail below. \paragraph{Period estimation: LifeGame.}
+In particular, we conducted period estimations for an instance of LifeGame \cite{conway1970game}, which is a special case of cellular automata \cite{von1966theory}, and for a nearly periodic toy system, and an eigenvalue estimation for a linear system, where some dimensions are for permutations and the rest is for shrinking.